Trade is our business

 FedEx Trade Index

-The latest survey commissioned by FedEx Corp., conducted by Morning Consult, finds a substantial majority of U.S. small-business leaders (82%) see increasing U.S. trade as beneficial to the overall economy, and three out of four (75%) small-business decision makers said selling goods online to international customers is important to the growth of their business.
+The latest survey commissioned by FedEx Corp., conducted by Morning Consult, finds a substantial majority of U.S. small-business leaders (82%) agree that increasing trade between the U.S. and other countries will improve the U.S. economy overall, and three out of four (75%) small-business decision makers believe that increasing trade will increase U.S. job growth.
 See results.

 The importance of trade